kosi-libs/Kodein/dokka/out/doc/com.github.salomonbrys.kodein/-c-factory/index.md

 `T` - The created type.

-`argType` - The type object of the argument used by this factory, *used for debug print only*.
+`argType` - The type object of the argument used by this factory.

-`createdType` - The type of objects created by this factory, *used for debug print only*.
+`createdType` - The type of objects created by this factory.

 ### Constructors